jr3911/ios-unit-1-review-lab/README.md

 establishment of an absolute Tyranny over these States.
 To prove this, let Facts be submitted to a candid world.
 """

+//makes an array of substrings without any punctuation or white spaces let formattedString = declarationOfIndependence.split { $0.isLetter == false }
+//filter out any substrings that have less than 5 letters let arrString = formattedString.filter { $0.count >= 5 }
+//make a set of unique words, to get rid of duplicates; to be used as the keys to a dictionary let wordSet = Set(arrString)
+//make an empty dictionary, to be used to keep track of how many times a word has occurred in the text var wordDictionary: [String.SubSequence:Int] = [:]

+//populate the dictionary
+for key in wordSet {
+    var numOccurrences = 0
+    for word in formattedString where key == word {
+        numOccurrences += 1
+        wordDictionary[key] = numOccurrences
+    }
+}

+//making a function that accepts a dictionary and returns the most frequent appearing key func mostFrequentWord(_ dictionary: [String.SubSequence:Int]) -> String {
+    var mostCommonWord = ""
+    for key in dictionary.keys where dictionary[key] == dictionary.values.max() {
+        mostCommonWord = String(key)
+    }
+    return mostCommonWord
+}

+let mostCommonWord = mostFrequentWord(wordDictionary)
+let mostNumOccurrences = wordDictionary.values.max()

+print("The most frequent number of occurrences of a word that is longer than 5 letters within the Declaration of Independence occurs \(mostNumOccurrences!) times.") print("'\(mostCommonWord)' occurs \(wordDictionary[String.SubSequence(mostCommonWord)]!) times.")

 ```

 ## Question 2